Susanoo-no-Mikoto: The Maturation of Power

 Shrines and Festivals of Susanoo

-Even today, there are places in Japan where you can still feel the presence of Susanoo — the brave hero of myth and legend.
+Even today, there are places in Japan where you can still feel the presence of Susanoo — not only as the storm god of myth, but as a guardian whose strength protects communities and families.

-Let’s take a look at some of the most famous shrines and festivals dedicated to him.
+Let us look at some of the most significant shrines and festivals dedicated to him.

 Izumo: The Land of His Legends

-Known as the only shrine in Japan said to enshrine the very spirit of Susanoo.
+Regarded as the shrine that enshrines the very spirit of Susanoo himself.

-A sacred spring called Shio-no-i, where Susanoo is believed to have purified the land himself, can still be seen today.
+The sacred spring Shio-no-i, where Susanoo is said to have purified the land, can still be visited.

 For those who would like to learn more, you may also find the following official site helpful.